sabotrax/monisrahmen/README.md

 Send pictures as email attachments.
 They will be downloaded, adjusted and displayed in a loop.
-A motion sensor will blank the screen after some time of inactivity.
+A motion sensor will blank the screen after some inactivity.
 The image files can be remotely accessed via network share.

 The mounting frame is 3D printed.